Thunderstorms trigger catastrophic flooding across the middle of the US

 Additional surveys could take days to complete and some have been held up by the continuing hazardous weather.

-CNN Meteorologists Brandon Miller, Mary Gilbert and CNN’s Sarah Dewberry, Sara Smart, Taylor Romine, Jillian Sykes, Hanna Park, Chris Youd, Holly Yan contributed to this report.
+CNN Meteorologists Brandon Miller, Mary Gilbert and CNN’s Sarah Dewberry, Sara Smart, Taylor Romine, Jillian Sykes, Hanna Park, Chris Youd, and Holly Yan contributed to this report.
+CNN’s Michael Yoshida contributed from Mammoth Spring, Arkansas.

 The-CNN-Wire